zizifn/cf-worker-poc/README.md

 > please open worker url first and run this code under worker url console to avoid CORS issue

 `chrome-console.js` is for testing worker code in chrome console

+> please change your own worker url in the code

 ### excpect result